aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/CustomIdentityComponent/README.md

 When logging in as a **Guest** user, the scope of the JWT is *"guest"*.
 When logging in (or linking) any of the **identity providers**, the scope of the JWT is *"authenticated"*.
 For both cases, the JWT *audience* is *"gamebackend"*.
 The sample integrations use this information to make sure access is only allowed with the right audience and scopes.

 The client will also receive a refresh token with the scope *"refresh"* and audience *"refresh"*.
 This should be only used with the refresh-access-token API.
 By default the refresh token is valid for 7 days, and the access token for 15 minutes.
-The SDK:s provided for Unity and Unreal will automatically refresh the access token, but you are responsible for making sure you don't use a single refresh token beyond the amount if time it is valid.
+The SDK:s provided for Unity, Unreal and Godot will automatically refresh the access token, but you are responsible for making sure you don't use a single refresh token beyond the amount of time it is valid.

 The issuer is available through an Amazon CloudFront endpoint, and will include a */.well-known/jwks.json* file as well as an */.well-known/openid-configuration* that are stored in Amazon S3.
 Your backend systems should use these to get the public keys for validating JWT:s.
 The sample backend components include sample implementation for this, and for example API Gateway HTTP API:s natively support this issuer endpoint for validating JWT:s.

 **Modifying the rotation**

 You can modify the keys rotation by modifying `const eventRule = new events.Rule(this, 'scheduleRule', { schedule: events.Schedule.rate(Duration.days(7))});` in the `CustomIdentityComponent/lib/custom_identity_component-stack.ts`.
-It's not adviced to use a shorter rotation (most identity providers will use a much longer actually).
+It's not adviced to use a shorter rotation (most identity providers will use a much longer one actually).
 But if you do decide to do that, make sure to modify `refresh_token_expiration_days = 7` in `CustomIdentityComponent/lambda/encryption_and_decryption.py` to avoid having a refresh token signed with a key that becomes unavailable due to the rotation.
-By default we provide two of the latest public keys, so matching the length of these two values is sufficient to avoid this.
+By default we provide two of the latest public keys, so matching the length of these two values is sufficient to avoid issues.

 ### AWS Web Application Firewall protection